Mixed Earner Unemployment Compensation

 Mixed Earner Unemployment Compensation is a federal program that provides financial assistance for mixed earners.
-It is a part of the unemployment compensations created and implemented by the U.S federal government.
+It is a part of the unemployment compensation created and implemented by the U.S. federal government.

 Eligible Individuals for the Mixed Earner Unemployment Compensation